 The warm sunshine on your face and the quiet that comes from being unplugged on a barrier island are two big reasons for visiting Hammocks Beach State Park.
 Your journey begins in the Visitor Center where exhibits tell the story of the park’s 1,500-acres, which includes three smaller islands — Dudley, Huggins, and Jones – positioned near the mouth of the White Oak River.
 The park’s crown jewel, Bear Island, is one of Travel + Leisure’s Top Ten NC Beaches, and just a passenger ferry ride or private boat ride away.
 Other than taking a few selfies to share, you’ll relish the “back to nature” vibe of this island that is free of cars and houses.

-HOW TO GET TO BEAR ISLAND: Due to the current social distancing guidelines that are in place to protect our visitors, the Hammocks Beach State Park ferry service that runs every year from April through October is temporarily suspended.
-However, you can get over to Bear Island from Historic Downtown Swansboro via our specialty cruise operators, Lady Swan Boat Tours, and Marsh Cruises, as well as via a shuttle run by Pogie’s Fishing Center.
+HOW TO GET TO BEAR ISLAND: The Hammocks Beach State Park ferry service runs every year from April through October.
+Also, you can get over to Bear Island from Historic Downtown Swansboro via our specialty cruise operators, Lady Swan Boat Tours, and Marsh Cruises, as well as via a shuttle run by Pogie’s Fishing Center.